markoch/UCIHARDataset/CodeBook.md

 The test data and training data is created by merging the Activity, Subject and meassurement data.
 Finally the test and training data is merged into one data set.
 ### Creating the average data set
-This steps creates the second data set containing for each activity and eah person the mean of every meassurement.
+This steps creates the second data set containing for each activity and each person the mean of every meassurement.
 ### Writing Output files
 The output files are created in the last step.
 The data in the output files is encoded in CSV format and stored with txt file extension.